L E S L I E W U

 When I’m not in the studio I am paddling on Puget Sound, or walking along it’s shores.
 I grew up kayaking and camping in the Adirondacks, along the Saint Lawrence Seaway and the Carolina Coasts.
 I’ve lived in Upstate, NY near the Finger Lakes and in the Midwest near Lake Michigan.
 Now I live in the North West on Vashon Island.
 Where ever I have lived, these particular stretches of seas, lakes and rivers go with me.
 They are in me every bit as much as I am in them.

 I am influenced by the subtle landscape paintings of the 19th century Luminists, who were focused on the effects of light and atmosphere, especially Sanford Gifford.
-John F. Kensett's compositionally reduced paintings interest me as well as the understated solitary moments in Edward Hopper’s work.
+John Frederick Kensett's compositionally reduced paintings interest me as well as the understated solitary moments in Edward Hopper’s and Casper David Friedrich’s work.